Resolution tools and powers

 Facilitating the continuation of critical operations and protecting taxpayers from costs

-The objective of resolution is that a failing institution can be resolved in a controlled manner without serious disruption to the financial system.
-The powers assigned to the authorities ensure that the losses of failing institutions are first borne by the shareholders and creditors of the institution instead of taxpayers.
-The resolution authority must also ensure that resolution does not make creditors worse off than under normal insolvency proceedings.
+The objective of resolution is to resolve a crisis in a failing bank in a controlled manner without jeopardizing the entire financial system.
+It is important that taxpayers won’t end up bearing the costs for financial crises.
+The powers assigned to the authorities ensure that the losses of failing institutions are first borne by the shareholders and creditors.
+The resolution authority must also ensure that resolution does not make creditors worse off than under normal insolvency proceedings, such as bankruptcy.

 When an institution is in crisis, the Financial Stability Authority assesses whether the institution has any critical functions that must remain operational in spite of the crisis.
 The FFSA subsequently renders a decision on placing the institution under resolution.
 If the decision is made not to place the institution under resolution, the FFSA must either make a decision on placing the institution under liquidation or petition a court to declare the institution bankrupt.
 If the institution is placed under resolution, the Financial Stability Authority can use resolution tools to restore the institution’s viability to a level that enables it to continue its critical functions.

 The Financial Stability Authority has the right to write down the nominal value of liabilities and convert liabilities into regulatory capital instruments.
-This applies to all liabilities except the following:
+The write down and conversion of liabilities will be performed according to the hierarchy of creditors.

 - secured liabilities